Subsidized Stafford Loan

 All subsidized loans made to undergraduate students will have a fixed interest rate of 6.8 percent.

-Subsidized loans for which the first disbursement is on or after July 1, 2012, will have a 6.8% fixed interest rate.
-Note: In the President's Fiscal Year 2013 budget request, the Administration has proposed maintaining the interest rate on subsidized loans at the current rate of 3.4% for the 2012-2013 school year.
+Subsidized loans for which the first disbursement is on or after July 1, 2012, will have a 6.8 percent fixed interest rate.
+Note: In the Fiscal Year 2013 budget request, the Administration has proposed maintaining the interest rate on subsidized loans at the current rate of 3.4 percent for the 2013-2014 school year.

 The U.S. Department of Education can no longer offer borrowers repayment incentives.

 Effective for loans first disbursed on or after July 1, 2012, the Department of Education is prohibited from offering any repayment incentives to Direct Loan borrowers, except interest rate reductions to borrowers who agree to have payments automatically electronically debited from their bank account.

 If you have any questions about how these changes could impact you, please contact the financial aid administrator at your school or call 1-800-4-FED-AID.